bih/Toolkit.swift/README.md

 * Writing sample code.
 * Find existing Swift libraries for inspiration.
 * Giving as much detail as possible (if applicable, also include Apple documentation)
+* Having the strength to meaningfully dispute someone's proposal.

 What we (probably) won't consider: